elijahbocz/pocket-monsters/README.md

 `npm run start`

-Access the development server on port 3000 of localhost, the flask backend will be running on port 5000.
+Access the React development server on port 3000 of localhost, the Flask backend will be running on port 5000.